boxwise/boxtribute/front/README.md

 The downside is that you need python to be installed on your computer.
 Please check the [back-end README](../back/README.md#set-up-pre-commit) to set it up.

-### Install node and yarn
+### Install node and pnpm

 For almost all features of our development set-up you should also have [node](https://nodejs.org/en/download/) installed on your computer.
-You will need it to run front-end tests and the formatters and linters in your IDE(e.g. VSCode).
+You will need it to run front-end tests and the formatters and linters in your IDE (e.g. VSCode).

 We recommend you to install node through a [version control like nvm](https://github.com/nvm-sh/nvm).
 It provides you with much more clarity which version you are running and makes it easy to switch versions of node.

 ### Linting and Formatting in VSCode